Cave temple dedicated to Maha Vishnu

 Located on the red sandstone hills of Badami in Karnataka, India, the four rock-cut cave temples are an impressive work of religious art and a showcase of Chalukya temple architecture.

-This page describes Cave – 3, the third cave from the entrance.
+This page describes Cave – 3, the third cave temple from the entrance.
 Check the following pages for a detailed explanation of the other three caves: